Iowa Hawkeyes Basketball Odds

 The most popular futures wager on college basketball is the eventual winner of the NCAA DI championship in March.
 If you think the Hawkeyes will break their duck, you could get some big odds in the early season.

-Iowa law says sportsbooks can’t take prop bets on individual college athletes’ performances.
-So, you won’t find markets on how many points Garza will score in a half, for example.
+Iowa law says sportsbooks can’t take prop bets on individual Iowa college athletes’ performances.
+So, you won’t find markets on how many points Kris Murray will score in a half, for example.

 That doesn’t apply to prop bets on college teams, however.
 Sportsbooks are free to accept wagers on how many points the Hawkeyes will score in a half as a team.

 Season-long individual accomplishments like winning national awards are a gray area in IA.
 So far, IA sportsbooks have shied away from posting such markets to avoid the question.